EmilioGarciaRabell/Candidate-Tracker-Peru/README.md

 # Candidate-Tracker-Peru
-This is a project ment to track every perubian candidate for the 2026 election, with the goal of informing the perubian people
+This is a project meant to track every peruvian candidate for the 2026 election, with the goal of informing the peruvian people